 - Harris Park: Known as “Little India” with dozens of Indian restaurants and businesses

-- Fairfield: 56.1% overseas-born, representing one of Australia’s most diverse communities
+- Fairfield: 56.1% overseas-born, representing one of the most diverse communities

 Melbourne’s Cultural Precincts